 We Have Always Lived In The Castle - Merricat, Constance and their Uncle Julian live in isolation after experiencing a family tragedy six years earlier.
 When cousin Charles arrives to steal the family fortune, he also threatens a dark secret they've been hiding.
 Of course I love the Shirley Jackson novel, so I'm interested to see what director Stacie Passon and actors Taissa Farmiga and Crispin Glover do with the source material.

 Delirium - A man recently released from a mental institute inherits a mansion after his parents die.
 After a series of disturbing events, he comes to believe it is haunted.
 I love supernatural horror, ghost stories, and haunted house stories, so I'm hoping this one is my jam.
+UPDATE: This was released on Netflix and I was pleasantly surprised at how much I enjoyed it!
+Check out more of my thoughts on it HERE!

 Nightmare Cinema - The anthology will center on a series of down-on-their-luck individuals who enter the decrepit and spine-chilling Rialto theater, only to have their deepest and darkest fears brought to life on the silver screen by The Projectionist.
 Mick Garris, Joe Dante, David Slade, Ryuhei Kitamura and Alejandro Brugues will contribute segments and Mickey Rourke will star as The Projectionist.
-There is a lot of talent behind this film, which is also in talks to become a TV show, but I do with there were some female directors in the mix.
+There is a lot of talent behind this film, which is also in talks to become a TV show, but I do wish there were some female directors in the mix.

 Monster Party - Three teenage thieves infiltrate a mansion dinner party secretly hosted by a serial killer cult for the social elite.
 There isn't much info on this yet, but I do like the short synopsis and it sounds like it could be a fun film.
+UPDATE: This was a somewhat entertaining and film, but I wish it hadn't taken itself so seriously.
+A great cast, but the film fell a little flat in the middle and towards the end got a bit repetitive.
+Still, loved the premise and it wasn't half bad.

 Candy Corn - It’s 1982 in the quaint town of Grove Hill, Ohio, and things are more lively than usual as the annual fall festival comes to town.
 Local outcast Julien Cummings has finally found his calling as the toothless boy-giant in the carnival’s main event, Dr. Death’s Side Show Spook House Spectacular.
 Unfortunately for Julien, some of the people of Grove Hill have different plans for him on opening night of the big event.
 But Dr. Death is not your average freak show ring leader and he doesn’t take kindly to those who hurt one of his own.
 The following day, Grove Hill, Ohio finds itself under a strange, dark spell.
 As the small town’s hero, Sheriff Sam Bramford, races against the clock to find the culprits of many disturbingly creative murders, Dr. Death is orchestrating his greatest performance to date, showing everyone the Hell to pay when you pick on the freaks.
 I was hoping this indie horror film set on Halloween would be out last year, but I'm happy that we should finally get to see it this year!